jason-moore92/esc_pos_utils/README.md

-# I added this strong on test
+# I added this strong on utils